ZerothAngel/zPermissions/doc/admins.md

 Other databases will probably work, provided it's supported by [Avaje Ebean](http://avaje.org/) and zPermissions's data model.
 The setup will probably be similar to PostgreSQL.

+## Using a Test Database ##

+If your test Bukkit server happens to use the same database server as your production Bukkit server, you can specify a different database by simply prefixing or suffixing {NAME} in the URL with a string of your choice.
+For example:

+	database:
+        ... omitted ...
+		url: jdbc:mysql://127.0.0.1:3306/{NAME}_test

+zPermissions on your test server would then use the database named zPermissions_test.
+Note that this will, of course, affect other plugins that also use Bukkit persistence.

 ## Permission Entry ##

 The fact that zPermissions only has an SQL backend means there are only two ways to enter permissions: